MicrosoftDocs/dynamics365smb-docs/financials/design-details-searching-for-dimension-combinations.md

 ---
     title: Design Details - Searching for Dimension Combinations | Microsoft Docs
-    description: When you close a window after you edit a set of dimensions, [!INCLUDE[d365fin](includes/d365fin_md.md)] evaluates whether the edited set of dimensions exists.
+    description: When you close a window after you edit a set of dimensions, Finance and Operations, Business edition evaluates whether the edited set of dimensions exists.
 If the set does not exist, a new set is created and the dimension combination ID is returned.
-    services: project-madeira
-    documentationcenter: ''
     author: SorenGP

     ms.service: dynamics365-financials